aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M03-Unit 4 Configure an ExpressRoute Gateway.md

    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help.

    <validation step="15a76eb7-8705-4ab0-8c7d-c006a7ba304f" />

-## Extend your learning with Copilot

-Copilot can assist you in learning how to use the Azure scripting tools.
-Copilot can also assist in areas not covered in the lab or where you need more information.
-Open an Edge browser and choose Copilot (top right) or navigate to *copilot.microsoft.com*.
-Take a few minutes to try these prompts.
-+ How is Azure ExpressRoute different from Virtual WAN?
-Could you use the technologies together?
-Provide examples.
-+ What should I consider when choosing between an ExpressRoute provider model and ExpressRoute Direct?
-+ Create a table that summarizes the Azure ExpressRoute SKU and their features.

-## Learn more with self-paced training

-+ [Introduction to Azure ExpressRoute](https://learn.microsoft.com/training/modules/intro-to-azure-expressroute/).
-In this module, you learn what Azure ExpressRoute is and the functionality it provides.
-+ [Design and implement ExpressRoute](https://learn.microsoft.com/training/modules/design-implement-azure-expressroute/).
-In this module, you learn how to design and implement Azure ExpressRoute, ExpressRoute Global Reach, ExpressRoute FastPath.

 ## Key takeaways